 Is financial advice worth it?
 Here’s the truth…

 Is financial advice worth it?
 Many savers are likely to ask themselves whether they should consult a financial adviser at some stage during their life.
-Unfortunately, there isn’t always a straightforward answer to this question; much will depend on the individual’s circumstances, their knowledge and experience and whether they are happy to pay the fees (given the value of financial advice is not always quantifiable).
-This article answers the key questions that anyone faced with this dilemma might ask.
+Unfortunately, there isn’t always a straightforward answer to this question; much will depend on your individual circumstances, your knowledge and experience and whether you are happy to pay the fees (given the value of the financial advice you receive is not always quantifiable).
+This article answers the key questions of those who wonder whether financial advice is worth considering.

 When do you need financial advice?